saintsal/acceleratordesign/manuscript/chapter1.md

 So let's start with our goals, our startups goals, and work our way backwards to find where we can be most effective.

-*What specific goals do you have in common with your founders?*

-From the founder's perspective, what goal or milestone can we make happen sooner?
-The standard accelerator model takes the onward funding round as that goal - bringing it to 3 months instead of 12+ months.

-For your startups, the goal doesn't have to be a funding round, but it should be a founder goal that is clearly defined, such as an early client, a loan, or a validated business model.
-It doesn't even need to be objective or measurable, as long as you can somehow evaluate it.
-A clear definition of this goal will help make other design decisions, and will be the bedrock for improvement with every cohort.

 ## What Does Accelerated Mean For Your Teams?